Masks Can Be Distracting: On Context Comprehension in Diffusion Language Models: The Distracting Effect of Extra Masks

 \paragraph{Setup.} To measure how additional mask tokens affect MDLMs’ context comprehension, we append varying numbers of mask tokens to the input prompt.
 We use 10 relevant and 40 distractor examples, mixing these two groups randomly together, to force the model to process the entire input context.
 In our format, the first mask token always corresponds to the answer for the test question.
 We decode the entire sequence in a single step but evaluate only the prediction for this first mask, ignoring all others.
-This setup isolates the effect of extra masks on the model’s ability to correctly predict the target answer token, without introducing confounding factors from multi-step decoding (we study the effect of decoding the extra masks sequentially on the model's performance in \Cref{sec: unmasking}).
+This setup isolates the effect of extra masks on the model’s ability to correctly predict the target answer token, without introducing confounding factors from multi-step decoding (we study the effect of decoding the extra masks sequentially in \Cref{sec: unmasking}).

-\paragraph{Results.} Contrary to our initial hypothesis—that additional masks might improve global reasoning—we observe a consistent performance degradation as the number of masks increases (\cref{fig: locality_mask_degradation}).
-This trend holds for both LLaDA-Base and LLaDA-Instruct.
-For the Base model, one plausible explanation is a distribution shift: during training, random noising rarely produces long unmasked prefixes followed by large contiguous mask spans.
-However, this scenario is not unusual for the Instruct model, which nonetheless exhibits a similar decline.
+\paragraph{Results.} Contrary to our initial hypothesis--that additional masks might improve global reasoning--we observe a consistent performance degradation as the number of masks increases (\cref{fig:locality_mask_degradation}).
+This trend holds for both LLaDA-Base and LLaDA-Instruct (as well as for LLaDA-MoE models, as can be seen in Figure \ref{fig: mask_degradation_moe}).
+This is a surprising result: while extra masks could be expected to increase prediction entropy, inducing high uncertainty in generations, it is worrisome that for LLaDA models they lead to a consistent, monotonic degradation in accuracy even under greedy decoding---implying that with extra masks the mode of the model’s token distribution is actively shifting to incorrect answers.
+For the base model, one plausible explanation is a distribution shift: during training, random noising rarely produces long unmasked prefixes followed by large contiguous mask spans.
+However, this scenario is not unusual for the instruct model, which exhibits a similar decline.
 Similar detrimental effect of too large numbers of masks was also seen in concurrent works \citep{Li2025-js}, although to a lesser extent.